Skip to main content

 The Keogh Review (2013) recommended regulation of non-surgical cosmetic procedures.
 Over a decade later, England still has no mandatory licensing.
 Until the law changes, the responsibility falls on you to check your practitioner's credentials.

-Medical professionals (doctors, dentists, nurses) have the deepest understanding of facial anatomy and are best equipped to manage complications.
+Medical professionals (doctors, dentists, nurses, pharmacists) have the deepest understanding of facial anatomy and are best equipped to manage complications.
+They are also the only practitioners who can prescribe botulinum toxin.

 Red flags to avoid